 This monitoring is an assessment of the rail service supplied.
 It doesn't provide information on demand or timeliness of service.

 North American comparisons are based on AAR data reported weekly, for Canada, the United States, and Mexico.

 We use these measures to help understand relative disruptions caused by events external to the rail transportation system, and to provide context to North American issues.

-We monitor grain volumes and movement based on data from the Grain Monitoring Program, Ag Transport Coalition, CN's Western Canadian Grain Report and CP's Grain Performance report.
+We monitor grain volumes and movement based on data from the Grain Monitoring Program, Ag Transport Coalition, CN's Western Canadian Grain Report and CPKC's Grain Performance report.
 This monitoring includes tracking:

 - the size of the available crop,